mapnik/Ruby-Mapnik/README.markdown

 h2.
 Development

 Obviously this is under development, and nowhere close to being complete, or really useful at the moment.
-Please write unit tests for any changes you make.
+Help would be greatly appreciated, providing the extension will always compile, and all changes are accompanied by unit tests.

 Autotest works great with this code base with this in your .autotest:
 @Autotest.add_hook :run_command {|at|system "rake compile"}@